EnterpriseDB/ciclops/README.md

-At EDB, working on a series of Kubernetes operators for PostgreSQL, we have an extensive test suite that is executed for a variety of combinations of PostgreSQL and Kubernetes versions, using GitHub's "strategy matrix" construct.
+At EDB, working on a series of Kubernetes operators for PostgreSQL, we have an extensive test suite that is executed for a variety of combinations of PostgreSQL and Kubernetes versions, using GitHub's *strategy matrix* construct.

 When there are failures in a given run of our CI/CD pipeline, it becomes difficult to make sense of things.
 With so many tests executed in so many matrix